Chris Kromm - Executive Director and Publisher of Facing South

 Sue has authored or co-authored numerous Institute reports, including "Life After BP" (2011), "Faith in the Gulf" (2008), "Hurricane Katrina and the Guiding Principles on Internal Displacement" (2008) and "Blueprint for Gulf Renewal" (2007).
 Her work has also appeared in other publications including The American Prospect, The Progressive, and Salon.
 Sue holds a master's in journalism from New York University and a bachelor's in social work from Penn State.

-Rebekah is a researcher and writer at Facing South/Institute for Southern Studies focusing on racial justice, democracy and Southern history.
-As a student activist she has organized around issues including voting rights, the Fight for $15 and Medicaid expansion.
-She is pursuing bachelor's degrees in English and history at N.C.
-Central University in Durham, North Carolina.
+Rebekah is a Research Associate at Facing South/Institute for Southern Studies focusing on racial justice, democracy and Southern history.
+As a student activist she, organized around issues including voting rights, the Fight for $15 and Medicaid expansion.
+She is a graduate of N.C.
+Central University in Durham, North Carolina, with bachelor's degrees in English and history.

 Ethan Clauset - Web Director